wieslawsoltes/NXUI/docs/hot-reload-best-practices.md

   through the parent reconciliation cycle.
 - When diagnostics are enabled, NXUI identifies boundary scopes in the patch summary, so be intentional about where you place them to make logs actionable.
+- If you enable `<EnableNXUIHotReloadBoundaries>true</EnableNXUIHotReloadBoundaries>` the
+  `NXUI.Fody` add-in automatically stamps `[HotReloadBoundary]` onto the controls listed in `build/HotReloadBoundaries.json`.
+Add or remove fully-qualified type names in that manifest to customize the implicit coverage for your solution.
+- Annotate custom controls with `[HotReloadCandidateBoundary]` when you want them to opt into automatic weaving.
+The candidate attribute also doubles as a runtime fallback: if weaving is disabled, `HotReloadBoundaryMetadata` still treats the control as a boundary.
+- Run `nxui hotreload boundaries [--manifest build/HotReloadBoundaries.json] [--assembly path]` to inspect the current manifest and verify which compiled controls are treated as implicit boundaries (manifest hits, attributes, markers, or state-adapter skips).
+- Metadata update handlers are injected automatically when `<EnableNXUIHotReloadBoundaries>` is true (Phase 4.2.2).
+You no longer need to place `[assembly: MetadataUpdateHandler(...)]` in every app; the `NXUI.Fody` add-in weaves the attribute so `dotnet watch`/IDE updates always reach `HotReloadManager`.

+## State adapters

+- NXUI ships a new `HotReloadStateRegistry` (Phase 4.2) that records `IHotReloadStateAdapter` instances for controls whose state should survive forced replacements. `TextBox` now retains user-edited text, caret index, and selection if the diff engine replaces the control during hot reload.
+- Register custom adapters via `HotReloadStateRegistry.RegisterAdapter(typeof(MyControl), new MyControlStateAdapter())`.
+  Future weavers will auto-inject adapters into Avalonia controls so you do not need to write boilerplate for caret/scroll state.
+- Adapters run only when NXUI detects a true control replacement (e.g., key change, hard diff).
+  Combine them with boundaries and keys to minimize the number of times replacements occur.
+- With `NXUI_HOTRELOAD_DIAGNOSTICS=1` enabled you will see `[HotReload] state transfer ...` entries whenever an adapter runs, making it easy to confirm that caret/selection state is propagating after hot reload.

+## Template manifests

+- Template builders (`SetTemplatedControlTemplate` hot reload overloads) now capture template manifests automatically.
+When the template is first instantiated NXUI records the control types and named parts (`.Name("PART_X", scope)`) via `TemplateManifestRegistry`.
+- Future weaving work can use these manifests to diff template children the same way regular builder trees are diffed.
+Until then, you can query the registry in diagnostics/tests to verify that named parts are present.
+- Continue to name template parts explicitly using `.Name("PART_Header", scope)` so manifests include the same data the Avalonia templated control runtime expects.

 ## Builder Guidelines